solita/solita.github.com/_posts/2014-04-01-real-world-clojure.md

 ## Testing with Clojure

-A lot could be said about testing in Clojure, but I'll skip the obvious and cover some things which I consider to be particularly interesting.
+In principle, testing with Clojure is similar to what one would do with Java or any other programming language.
+But unlike most others, Clojure ships with a [full blown test framework](http://richhickey.github.io/clojure/clojure.test-api.html) out of the box.
+And this covers anything from unit testing to fixtures and [BDD](http://en.wikipedia.org/wiki/Behavior-driven_development).
+I'll skip the obvious and cover some things I consider to be particularly interesting.
-Clojure tests don't really need additional "testing frameworks" as the language ships with enough power to take on any other programming language.

-### Still doing assertions?
+### Still using asserts?

 There is proper support for [design by contract](http://en.wikipedia.org/wiki/Design_by_contract) with preconditions and postconditions.
 As an abstraction postconditions and preconditions are an order of magnitude more powerful than old school assertions.
-You certainly can still write on occasional assertion, but there is no state which you would check with assert in OOP and imperative programming.
+You certainly can still write on occasional `assert`, but there is no state which you would check with `assert` in OOP and imperative programming.

 ### Dissect your source code, I dare you